 During the course of this interview with Empire, Fincher drops hints here and there about what it’s like to work with him.
-And what we can glean from these brief insights are a few tips that will help your career for the long haul.
-One that, perhaps someday, gets you on a set run by Fincher himself.
+And what we can glean from these brief responses are some insights that, perhaps someday, help get you on a set run by Fincher himself.

 (Side note: he’s always been a favorite director of mine — even if I’ve been unfair to him in the past — because he’s more open than most about the actual filmmaking process.
 For instance, there’s a behind-the-scenes moment from The Social Network blu-ray in which Fincher gets under the skin of a boom op for casting a shadow on the wall: “We can’t be having that shit,” he says emphatically.)

 1. Medium Matters — But It’s Still Not an Excuse

 Shooting for the iPad: it’s so odd.
 The monitors we use on set are bigger than that.
 When you think of the idea of this thing being crushed down to this tablet I do get wistful.
 But it also helps.
 You think “They’re not going to see that the focus pull was so late”.